mvrk/TEAKWOOD/static/doc/demo.rst

    :height: 500 px
    :width: 800 px

-Scgate provides multiple ways to help our user to use simulocean.
+Teakwood provides multiple ways to help our user to use teakwood.

 1) Magical wand.
 Each page on the top right, there is a magical wand; it provides you detailed info of this page.